 To make matters more complicated, the Supreme Court clarified the False Claims Act statute of limitations (including that you must keep records for 10 years versus 6 years) – unless your state law requires longer.
 This means you must change how you maintain, store, and destroy your patient records to avoid violation and hefty HIPAA penalties.
 And your paper, electronic, and digital files are equally at risk.

 That’s where healthcare attorneys Daphne Kackloudis, JD, and Ashley Watson, JD, can help.
-During their upcoming 60-minute online training session on Tuesday, October 10that 1pm ET, they’ll walk you through the recent medical records destruction and retention regulation changes you must comply with.
+During their 60-minute online training session, they’ll walk you through the recent medical records destruction and retention regulation changes you must comply with.
 You’ll get a plain-English breakdown of precisely how to comply to avoid violations and massive penalties.

 Here are just some of the practical medical records destruction and retention strategies you’ll receive by attending this essential, 60-minute online training: